Islamist militants kill six at energy plant in Pakistan | Headlines

 - Pakistan

-Islamist militants stormed a natural gas and oil extraction plant in northwest Pakistan on Tuesday, killing four police and two private guards, police said.

-The company did not immediately respond to an emailed request for comment.
-The police said the militants targeted two wells - M-8 and M-10 - with heavy weapons including rocket propelled grenades.
+No group has claimed responsibility.
+The company did not immediately respond to a request for comment.
+Police said the militants targeted two wells - M-8 and M-10 - with heavy weapons, including rocket-propelled grenades.

 “The security guards at M-8 repulsed the terrorists’ attack but the casualties took place at M-10," said Khan.
-He added that the militants also damaged a solar power plant at the gas power plant before fleeing to adjoining North Waziristan, where they had come from.
+The militants also damaged a solar power plant at the gas power plant before fleeing to adjoining North Waziristan, where they had come from, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)